 This course will help school board members with concrete strategies to connect cultural competence to the mission of schools, to provide high-quality education for all students and close achievement gaps.
 Participants will acquire new skills, tools and perspectives aimed at meeting challenges associated with multicultural issues.

-School District Safety and Security - CBA 257 (3 units)
+CBA 257: School District Safety and Security (3 credits) *

 As a school board member you are responsible for many things.
 One often overlooked area that is becoming more and more important for your school's image and survival, is your school’s safety and security measures.
 Upon completion of this class, board members will better understand their roles and responsibilities before, during and after any critical incident occurring within their district.

-Conflict Resolution—Techniques for School Boards - CBA 258 (3 units)
+CBA 258: Conflict Resolution—Techniques for School Boards (3 credits) *

 Conflict is a natural and necessary part of communication and interaction.
 At the board level it is even more challenging to learn to deal with conflict in a constructive and productive way within the public arena.
 Learn to recognize conflict and come to understand your own style and learn to identify conflict resolution styles of others.
 Participants will explore two specific areas of conflicts: (a) conflict among board members (and the public) and (b) conflict between the board and superintendent.

-Creating Trust: Key Ingredient in School Improvement - CBA 259 (3 units)
+CBA 259: Creating Trust: Key Ingredient in School Improvement (3 credits) *

 Strong bonds of trust among members of the school community are essential for districts interested in improving.
 Research shows that schools reporting strong trust links across the organization were three times more likely to report improvements in math and reading scores.
 Building trusting ties among school boards, parents, administrators, teachers and students will be the focus of this session.
 Roadblocks to building and maintaining trust in schools will be addressed as well as specific strategies to develop trust between and among groups.